 THIS COURSE MAY BE TAKEN INDIVIDUALLY OR AS part of THE PROFESSIONAL CERTIFICATE PROGRAM IN MACHINE LEARNING & ARTIFICIAL INTELLIGENCE.

-Numerical modeling is the skill of reducing a messy engineering or computational problem to a mathematical form that can be solved by using standard algorithms and techniques.
-By recognizing mathematical patterns “in the wild,” participants will develop an intuition for which problems are solvable using standard numerical modeling techniques and gain the knowledge and skills to then solve them.
+Modeling reduces messy engineering or computational problems to mathematical forms that can be solved by using standard software and techniques.
+By recognizing mathematical patterns “in the wild,” participants will develop an intuition for which problems are solvable using standard numerical modeling techniques and gain the knowledge and skills to then solve them in practice.

 By the end of the course, participants will learn how to boil real-world challenges down to their computational essence to make a reasonable estimate of how difficult it would be to design a numerical method to solve them.
-We will cover a breadth of possible tools, from numerical linear algebra to convex programming and stochastic/deterministic gradient descent, in the context of practical problems drawn from emerging applications in vision, learning, and graphics.
+We will cover a breadth of tools, from numerical linear algebra to convex programming and stochastic/deterministic gradient descent, in the context of practical problems drawn from emerging applications in learning, computer vision, time series analysis, and imaging.
 Coding and mathematical exercises will reinforce these ideas and expose participants to standard software packages for optimization.

-- Interface with software for automatically identifying the optimal solution to a numerical problem.
+- Interface with software for computing optimal solutions to a given machine learning problem.

-- Understand the mathematical underpinnings of case studies in computer vision, machine learning, and graphics
+- Understand the mathematical underpinnings of optimization methods via examples drawn from machine learning, computer vision, engineering, and data analysis.

 Who Should Attend

-This course is designed for people working in the areas of data, finance, marketing, computer-aided design, operations, strategy, engineering, research, computer graphics, or computer vision.
+This course is designed for people working in data science, finance, marketing, computer-aided design, operations, strategy, engineering, research, or computer vision.
 Typical roles include engineer, programmer, developer, data scientist, researcher, consultant, or marketing analyst.

 Participants are required to have a background in linear algebra and multivariable calculus, as well as at least basic programming in Python.